Playing God (ethics): In bioethics

-Debate
+In genetic modification

-There is a strong debate regarding morality and consequence for science and playing God.
-Gene editing is a big topic that has been the centre of argument for decades.
+There is a strong debate regarding morality and the consequences of science and playing God.
+Gene editing is a big topic that has been the centre of the argument for decades.
 Many religious figures believe the notion that life is the plan of God and not to be taken away or synthetically given by man, while some scientists argue that if humans are able to do so then God must have meant it to be.

-Genetic modification

 The bioethical debate regarding genetic modification in food and humans has many arguments for and against.
 In the UK, 4% of the half a million children born have life-affecting genetic defects.
 This includes genetic diseases that can lead to early death, long-term mental issues, or a lifetime of debilitating physical health problems.
 Many scientists and supporters of genetic modification argue that DNA is not sacred, and is in fact just chemical sequences in an organism.
 DNA down to the microscope is just atoms made of elements just like any other living or non-living matter.
-The University of Pennsylvania in 2016 used mice with a genetic liver disease, and were able to genetically edit the mice at birth so that they did not have this deadly disease.
+The University of Pennsylvania in 2016 used mice with a genetic liver disease and were able to genetically edit the mice at birth so that they did not have this deadly disease.
 It is also argued that since humans are part of nature, then all actions of humanity are technically natural.
 A beaver building a dam is considered natural, a bird building a nest is also considered natural, so therefore the activities of humans are also natural and a result of autonomy and free will.
 This argument deduces that certain animals evolved with special traits to assist with their survival and humans developed the special trait of technological advancement.

 A common argument against genetic editing especially that of children is the designer baby argument.
-Designer babies would be children who have been created to be stronger, smarter, possibly more attractive, and with many other more desirable traits.
+Designer babies would be children who have been created to be stronger, smarter, possibly more attractive, and with many other desirable traits.
 This would be a technology that would only be accessible to the rich according to opponents of genetic editing and would create a big divide in society between the rich and the poor not only in wealth status but also in physical appearance and physical ability.
 The non-secular aspect of opposition to genetic modification is the idea that genetic modification and editing is a step further than selective breeding and an area humanity should not trespass in.
 King Charles III strongly opposes genetically modified crops and states that mixing genetic materials from different species is dangerous and a matter we should not delve into.
 It is argued that the crucial boundary between humanity's choice and chance is reliant on the spine of ethics and morality; a minor shift in boundary could cause serious harm to the future of society.